 As per Section 4.46 b) site plan control is to apply to MMPF.
-As noted above the applicant is not proceeding at the present time with a MMPF but rather planning for the future.
-Once plans are in place and the licensing process started the applicant should initiate the site plan amendment process.
+As noted above the applicant is proposing a new processing building to be constructed on the site that will require an amendment to the existing site plan agree on the property (See Appendix B).
 At that time issues such as fencing, lighting and odour control will be incorporated as part of the amending agreement.